EMT 251

 Circuitry

-To meet conventional studio demands, the EMT 251 Digital Reverberation System utilizes a balanced audio input.
-The input signal is digitized by a 16-bit converter and then processed through a hybrid processor.
+To meet conventional studio demands, the EMT 251 Digital Reverberation System utilises a balanced audio input.
+The input signal is digitised by a 16-bit converter and then processed through a hybrid processor.
 This processor generates the required data for both the reverberation effect and the individual reflections.

-The analog signal is then reconstructed at the processor’s output and typically directed to two output amplifiers.
+The analogue signal is then reconstructed at the processor’s output and typically directed to two output amplifiers.
 However, the system can be configured with four outputs upon request.

 Improvements in Technical Data

 The system has an extended frequency response of up to 14.8 kHz, allowing for individual adjustment of the reverberation times at low, medium, and high frequencies.
-The analog-to-digital converter and its inverse now possess a word length of 16 bits, leading to a notable decrease in modulation noise.
-The enhanced audio bandwidth is especially beneficial in cases where the unit is utilized for signal delay purposes.
+The analogue-to-digital converter and its inverse now possess a word length of 16 bits, leading to a notable decrease in modulation noise.
+The enhanced audio bandwidth is especially beneficial in cases where the unit is utilised for signal delay purposes.

 Indicators